 How Can Business Banking Clients Use FedNow?

-Alan McAfee, Chief Banking Operations Officer at First Business Bank, predicts that within two or three years, FedNow will be a commonly used payment choice for payroll, merchant processing, and more.
+Alan McAfee, Chief Banking Operations Officer at First Business Bank, predicts that within two or three years, FedNow will be a common business payment choice for payroll, merchant processing, and more.

 Payroll with FedNow